gilles-didier/DateFBD/README.md

 --------------------------
 DESCRIPTION

-	'text' computes the divergence time distibutions associated to a given set of nodes from a single tree, the fossil ages, and the diversification rates and draw a tree figure
+	'text' computes the extinction time distributions associated to all the terminal nodes of a single tree with the fossil ages and draw a tree figure

 --------------------------